Square Inc. (SQ)'s Financial Results Comparing With Net Element Inc. (NASDAQ:NETE) | New Business Observer

 Summary

-Square Inc. beats Net Element Inc. on 8 of the 8 factors.
+Square Inc. beats on 8 of the 8 factors Net Element Inc.

 Square, Inc. develops and provides payment processing, point-of-sale (POS), financial, and marketing services worldwide.
 It provides Square Point of Sale, a POS application software that offers managed payments solutions and advanced software products, including Square Dashboard, a cloud-based reporting and analytics tool that provides sellers with real-time data and insights about sales, items, customers, and employees; Square Payroll, which empowers sellers to hire, onboard, and pay employees and the associated taxes; and customer engagement tools that help sellers to enhance their business through digital customer feedback, marketing, and loyalty programs.
 The company also offers in-person/card present payments solutions, such as magstripe readers, contactless and chip readers, and chip card readers; and Square Stand that transforms an iPad into a POS terminal.
 In addition, it provides online/card not present payments services through the Square Point of Sale mobile apps or Square Virtual Terminals; Square Invoices and Square Online Store for processing payments; Square Cash, a peer-to-peer payments service; Square Capital that facilitates loans to pre-qualified sellers based on real-time payment and POS data; and Caviar, a courier order management app that provides food delivery services for restaurants.
 Further, the company offers gift cards, square appointments, instant deposit, customer engagement, employee management, and other subscription and services-based products.
 Its customers include retail, services, and food-related industries of various sizes ranging from a single vendor at a farmersÂ’ market to multi-location businesses.
 Square, Inc. was founded in 2009 and is headquartered in San Francisco, California.